Frequently Asked Questions

 Q: What if my email or mailing address has changed?

-Q: What is the application/admissions timeline for those applying to the M.F.A. degree program in Directing/Production for Fall 2015?
+Q: What is the application/admissions timeline for those applying to the M.F.A.
+Degree Program in Directing for Fall 2019?

 Q: How will I learn about my admissions status?

 Q: Will UCLA file all necessary paperwork supporting the F1 visa for admitted students?
 What’s the process for my guardian to apply for a visa?

 Upon admittance into UCLA, international students will be contacted by the UCLA Dashew Center for International Students and Scholars (DCISS) regarding their immigration paperwork.

 DCISS will help each student and any family/guardians determine the appropriate visa status.
 The student must obtain the necessary documentation from his/her government, in addition to providing supplemental financial statements required as part of the application.